What Are Kraft Singles and Velveeta Really Made Of?

 As the saying goes, there’s nothing more American than a slice of apple pie—or a piece of shiny orange cheese.
 With a flavor that’s simple enough to complement any burger and an unbreakable consistency for stringy cheese pulls from your grilled cheese sandwich, it’s a classic.
-But everyone can agree that American singles aren’t like cheddar, brie or gouda.
+But American singles and Velveeta aren’t like cheddar, brie or gouda.

 Well, as you might have guessed, it’s not actually cheese—at least, not legally.
-The FDA calls it “pasteurized processed American cheese product.”
+The FDA calls it “pasteurized processed American cheese food.”
 In order for a food product to be a true “cheese,” it has to be more than half cheese, which is technically pressed curds of milk.
-Each slice of American contains less than 51% curds, which means it doesn’t meet the FDA’s standard.
+So each Kraft American single contains less than 51% curds, which means it doesn’t meet the FDA’s standard.

 Even though American cheese is far from pure, that doesn’t necessarily mean it’s bad for you.
 One Kraft single is 60 calories, which isn’t mind-bogglingly high, and the slice has protein and calcium.
 However, the high amounts of sodium and fat will keep it from landing on a list of healthy foods.

-If you’re searching for a lighter alternative to American, skim our list of healthy cheeses to add to your shopping list.
+If you’re searching for a lighter alternative to American, skim our list of healthy cheeses.

 Regardless of its authenticity, this American fridge staple has been popular since its inception.
 During World War I and II, Kraft was the first brand to sell individually-sliced cheese slices to the American public.
-By 1930, over 40% of U.S. cheese was from Kraft, and today, the company makes 7.2 billion slices of American cheese per year.
-That’s as many slices of cheese as there are people on the planet!
+By 1930, over 40% of U.S. cheese was from Kraft, and today, the company makes about 7.2 billion slices of American cheese per year!

 Don’t miss our collection of vintage ads for Kraft and other colorful products.